redhat-cop/cloud.azure_ops/roles/load_balancer/README.md

 * **azure_lb_rules**: List of load balancing rules.
 Each rule consists of:
   - **name**: Name of the load balancing rule.
   - **probe**: Name of the load balancer probe this rule should use.
-  - **backend_address_pool**: A reference to a pool of DIPs.
-Inbound traffic is randomly load balanced across IPs in the backend IPs.
+  - **backend_address_pool**: Name of backend address pool, where inbound traffic is randomly load balanced across the IPs in the pool.
-  - **frontend_ip_configuration**: Reference to frontend IP addresses.
+  - **frontend_ip_configuration**: Name of frontend ip configuration to apply rule to.
   - **backend_port**: The port used for internal connections on the endpoint.
 Acceptable values are between 0 and 65535.
 Note that value 0 enables "Any Port".
   - **enable_floating_ip**: Configures a virtual machine's endpoint mapping to the Frontend IP address of the Load Balancer instead of backend instance's IP.
   - **frontend_port**: The port for the external endpoint.
 Frontend port numbers must be unique across all rules within the load balancer.
 Acceptable values are between 0 and 65534.
 Note that value 0 enables "Any Port".